beeva-arturomartinez/beeva-best-practices/README.md

 #Best Practices in BEEVA

-Here is the list of best practices, guidelines, codestyles and recommendations that we follow and recommend in Beeva, please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.
+Here is the list of best practices, guidelines, codestyles and recommendations that we follow and encourage in Beeva, please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.

 If you think any information is wrong or missing please write us an email or directly create an issue inside this repo.